Cinemagraphe

 Originally intending to pursue a career in design, Russell took a job as a receptionist to help her family finances after the death of her father.
 She worked part-time as an artists model and attended the Maria Ouspenskaya's Drama School and the Max Reinhardt Theatrical Workshop.

 Howard Hughes came to know her as she was working at a dental office, and ultimately she was signed in 1941 to appear in his western production of The Outlaw.
-Hughe's aggressive publicity for the film and some controversy about Russell's voluptuous figure kept Russell in the entertainment news for years.
-It took until 1946 for Hughes' movie to finally clear censorship boards and go into general release.
+Hughe's aggressive publicity for the film and controversy about the presentation of Russell's voluptuous figure kept Russell in the entertainment news for years though the film itself had yet to be released.
+In 1946 the film was finall able to get past the censorship boards and go into general release.

 Her 1953 film teamed with Marilyn Monroe for Gentlemen Prefer Blondes allowed her to demonstrate a broader range of natural comedy.
 Combining music, dancing and full color from 20th Century Fox, the film was directed by Howard Hawks and is usually listed as her best and most popular film.